Housing Zoning Code Amendments

 August – City Council initiation of a zoning map amendment to apply the new overlay to a specific area or areas.

-October – After TMAPC’s recommendation (yes or no), the map amendment would move forward to the City Council for their discussion and consideration.
-If City Council approves the map amendment, the change will take place 30-45 days later.
+September/October – After TMAPC’s recommendation (yes or no), the map amendment moved forward to the City Council for their discussion and consideration.
+City Council approved the map amendment, which became effective December 24, 2021.